-Lake Pleasant is CAP's regulatory storage reservoir.
+Today, Lake Pleasant is CAP's regulatory storage reservoir.
 From approximately October to March, when water demand is reduced, CAP stores Colorado River water in Lake Pleasant, raising the lake level.
-Then, from about March through September, CAP releases water from the lake to supplement the higher summer demands of the cities, Indian communities and agricultural users.
-With normal operations, the lake level fluctuates about 65 vertical feet per year.
+Then, from about March through September, CAP releases water from the lake to supplement the higher summer demands of the cities, farmers and Native American communities rather than pumping that water all the way from Lake Havasu.
+Better yet, CAP generates hydroelectricity when releasing water from the lake, enough to supply power to 25,000 homes.